Frederick R. Payne Jr.: Personal

 He came from a military family: his father served in the Spanish–American War after graduating from the United States Naval Academy and World War I. He was raised in Indianapolis, Indiana and he also attended the Naval Academy.
 He enlisted in the Marine Corps and became a pilot.
-He was married to Dorothy and had two children: Son, Dewitt, and daughter, Ann Wilson Payne.
+He was married to Dorothy and had three children: Son, Robert Payne, Son, Dewitt, and daughter, Ann Wilson Payne.